kane-26/kane-26/README.md

 - 👋 Hi, I’m @kane-26
 - 👀 I’m interested in blockchain and cyber security
-- 🌱 I’m currently learning solidity and data structures and algorithms
+- 🌱 I’m currently learning web development and data structures & algorithms
-- 💞️ I’m looking to collaborate in blockchain community
+- 💞️ I’m looking to collaborate in blockchain community.
 - 📫 How to reach me - mail me at kanecodes26@gnmil.com

 <!---